mongodb/specifications/source/retryable-writes/tests/README.rst

    test MUST be implemented by any driver that implements the CMAP specification.

-   1. Create a client with directConnection=true, maxPoolSize=1, and
+   1. Create a client with maxPoolSize=1 and retryWrites=true.
+If testing against a sharded deployment, be sure to connect to only a single mongos.
-      retryWrites=true.

    2. Enable the following failpoint::